sejvlpet/tiny_prolog_interpreter/README.md

 ### Rule and facts syntax
-Please check the tests/test_files to see example of syntax for rules and facts.
+Please check the tests/test_files/sumup_fact_fib to see example of syntax for rules and facts.
 Syntax is based on Prolog, but is slightly simplified.
-Also please note that for simplicity, negative numbers are not supported.
+Also, please note that for simplicity, negative numbers are not supported.